Try one of our AirHull-enabled boats

 The company has publicly committed to a fully zero-emission fleet by 2030.
 This is not just an internal ambition: Rotterdam is among the first Dutch cities to implement zero-emission zone regulation, and similar requirements are expected to extend to commercial vessels operating on city waterways as national and EU frameworks tighten through the decade.
 For Rotterdam Watertaxi, the transition is both a strategic priority and an operational necessity.

-That makes them an exacting customer — and a meaningful one.
+That makes them an exciting customer — and a meaningful one.
 When an operator of this scale and profile selects Pascal for their powertrain, it carries real weight.
 They have experience with multiple energy technologies and know what it takes to run vessels reliably in a high-utilisation, urban environment.
-Their decision to use Pascal's integrated electric powertrain and energy management system — and to bet on the same platform for their upcoming AirHull vessel — is a strong validation of the technology and the team behind it.
+They have chosen Pascal's integrated electric powertrain and energy management system for two of their upcoming vessels.

 Contact us if you want to know more